e2b-dev/E2B/CONTRIBUTING.md

 ## 2. Add provider to **backend** ([api-service/models/base.py](api-service/models/base.py))
 - Add provider name to `ModelProvider` enum
 - Add provider integration (implementing LangChain's `BaseLanguageModel`) to `get_model` function.
-You can use an existing integration from LangChain or crate a new integration from scratch.
+You can use an existing integration from LangChain or create a new integration from scratch.

 The new provider integrations should be placed in `api-service/models/providers/`.

 ## Provider integrations
-We use [LangChain](https://github.com/hwchase17/langchain) under the hood so if you are adding a new integration you have to implement the `BaseLanguageModel` class.
-That basically means just implementing the `_acall` which is an async method that calls the model with prompt and returns the output.
+We use [LangChain](https://github.com/hwchase17/langchain) under the hood, so if you are adding a new integration you have to implement the `BaseLanguageModel` class.
+That means just implementing the `_acall` async method that calls the model with a prompt and returns the output.

 ### **Using [LangChain](https://python.langchain.com/en/latest/modules/models/llms/integrations.html) integration**
 You can often use existing LangChain integrations to add new model providers to e2b with just a few modifications.